Zemedkun-Abebe/BFS-Simulation-Using-Ros2-and-Gazebo-with-three-wheel-robot-model/README.md

    source install/setup.bash
 ros2 run my_robot_package path_planner.py
 7. Observe the simulation: The robot will start moving in the simulation environment, following the calculated shortest path based on the BFS algorithm.
-8. Customize and experiment: Feel free to customize the robot's behavior, modify the BFS algorithm, or add additional features based on your requirements.

 ## Contributing